WCCT-TV: CW affiliate (2006–present)

-Tegna ownership
+Tegna and Nexstar ownership

 After the collapse of the Sinclair deal, Tribune agreed to sell itself to Nexstar Media Group for $6.4 billion.
 Nexstar already owned two stations in Connecticut—New Haven-based ABC affiliate WTNH and WCTX—requiring that it divest either the New Haven stations or WCCT-TV and WTIC-TV.
 Tegna Inc. agreed to purchase WCCT-TV and WTIC-TV from Nexstar on March 20, 2019, upon consummation of the merger, marking Tegna's entry into the state and southern New England.
 The sale of WCCT-TV and WTIC-TV was part of a larger series of deals involving nineteen Nexstar- and Tribune-operated stations to Tegna and the E. W. Scripps Company worth a combined $1.32 billion.
 The sale was completed on September 19, 2019.

+Nexstar acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+As part of the transaction, Nexstar committed to the divestiture of WCTX within two years, along with five other stations, mostly in markets where the two companies combined held four TV station licenses.